VeenaArv/student-open-source-guide/guide.md

 # Open Source Student Guide

 Welcome!
 This is a guide geared towards university students with little industry experience but want to contributed to open source.
-I will be drawing from my experience in contributing to o pen source without have any prior experience.
+I will be drawing from my experience in contributing to open source without have any prior experience.

 ## Help!
 I don't how know to code.

 There are two main ways to make non-code contributions to open source.
   1) Improve Documentation
   2) Report Issues

 However, to make these contributions, you must be an active user of the project.
-So, if you don't know how to code and considered contributing to open source as a way to learn, I suggest doing this instead:
+So, if you don't know how to code and want to contribute to open source as a way to learn, I suggest doing this instead:
   1) Choose a open source product you want to use.
   2) Come up with a project that incorperates that open source project
   3) Learn the neccesary programming laguages and technologies to complete the project.
   4) Make open source contributions based on the struggles you encounter using the tools.

 Even if you know how to code, there's still a lot of benefits in going this route.
 By being a user of the product, you have more context on what improvements the project needs and will have an easier time onboarding as a contributer to the project.
 In fact, most people contribute to per source projects that they use in their day-to-day